Data Bus Pattern in Java: Unifying Component Communication Efficiently

 }

-As you can see, the accept method is applied for each member under the publish method.
+method is applied to each member in the publish

 public class MessageCollectorMember implements Member {